Audio Description

 • Expressing their abilities with assistive technology with respect to reviewing/viewing AD.

-Based on this communication, AMS will work with the student and their access specialist to determine the best method of providing AD to the student for their course work.
+Based on this information, AMS will work with the student and their Access Specialist to determine the best method of providing AD to the student for their course work.

 • AMS will assist the department in specifying where descriptions need to be added within pre-recorded videos, presentation slides, and/or transcript files.